fiolj/sparta/doc/web/Section_howto.rst

 would run 5 successive simulations of the same system for a total of 50,000 timesteps.

-If you wish to run totally different simulations, one after the other, the :ref:`command-clear` command can be used in between them to re-initialize SPARTA.
+If you wish to run totally different simulations, one after the other, the :ref:`command-clear` can be used in between them to re-initialize SPARTA.
 For example, this script

 ::